AbugaAroni/DjangoIp3/README.md

-# Friendbook / Django week 3 IP
+# Ip Awards / Django week 3 IP

 ### Author: [Abuga Aroni] (https://github.com/AbugaAroni/)

 ### Description
-This is an application that will allow user to view images, images posted by other users, follow other users and leave comments and likes.
+This is an application that will allow user to view github projects posted by other users.
+They will also be able to rate the projects posted.

 ### Features
 Users can sign up and sign in to the application to start using.
-Users can upload  pictures to the application.
+Users can upload pictures and submit information to the application.
-Users can see their profiles with all their pictures.
+Users can see their profiles with all their pictures and information and projects.
+Users can view projects.
+Users can rate projects.

 ### Limitations
 Some user stories were not implemented.
-Namely being able to likes, comment on pictures and follow other users.
-Website is not responsive.
-Logout button does not work on pages that are not the homepage.
+Namely responsitivity.

 ### Technologies Used
 Python3.6